 The underpants were a mixed bag of results.
 One person said of the absorbent underpants: "I didn't have any leaks and they were pretty comfortable (I used them without a cup or tampon)."

-Two out of five triallists experienced a small amount of leakage with the underpants and one commented: "They are great as a backup but I would never rely on them as a first line of defence!"
+Two out of five trialists experienced a small amount of leakage with the underpants and one commented: "They are great as a backup but I would never rely on them as a first line of defence!"

 The underpants were also embraced as a precautionary measure, with comments including, "They're good to wear if you're expecting your period" and "They were a particular success on those last few days that don't warrant a tampon."

-The period underpants had both positive and negative responses.
+Again, there were both positive and negative responses.
 Some loved the texture, with comments including: "The period underpants were much more comfortable than a pad," and "I never really liked using pads but the underpants pleasantly surprised me."

 However, three commented that if they caught some heavy flow, it wasn't very comfortable keeping them on all day, with one describing the feeling as "soggy".

-Washing the underpants was straightforward but they took two days to dry, due to their absorbency, and they cannot be put in a dryer.
+Washing the underpants was straightforward but they took two days to dry, due to their absorbency, and they can't be put in a dryer.

-CHOICE heard from one user (who wasn't part of the trial) that their Modibodi underpants began to fray after six months.
+CHOICE also heard from one user (who wasn't part of the trial) that their Modibodi underpants began to fray after six months.
 The company says it will guarantee the quality and fabrics for up to six months.

-There's no set formula as to how many pairs a person will need because it depends upon whether they are paired with other products, and how heavy the menstrual flow is.
+There's no set formula as to how many pairs a person will need because it depends upon whether they're paired with other products, and how heavy the menstrual flow is.
 Given they can take two days to dry, you could require six pairs over three days and nights if using them alone.